Thell/ICE/README.md

 Phase 1 Notes:

 * The 10k runs are actually 20k bytes (the basic `abcdefgh` * 10k)
 * Notice the decrypt 10k in __Phase 1__.
 I don't know what is going on there but if I replace the reversed chunk iterator with a regular loop then the timing is `316,777` and `322,384` with and without opts respectively.
 So my guess is that reversed `chunk_exact` iterators are __not__ treated the same as the forward iterators without compile opts.
 I took a quick look with Godbolt and it didn't help much in identifying the issue so it might be worth revisiting someday.

 ## Notes 2

 I've identified where simd optimizations _could_ be made and a couple of places intrinsics _could_ be used but the algo wont work for it because of the loop dependencies (that I can see).

-I did add in a larger chunk handling for 16 bytes as well as a parallel version with benchs/tests.
+Added in a larger chunk handling for 16 bytes as well as a parallel version with benchs/tests.

 The expanded test cases for the baseline.

+__Phase 2__: 16 byte test and bulk test

 ```python
 test decrypt_16_level0_bench     ... bench:         271 ns/iter (+/- 30)